ujjwalguptaofficial/mahal-doc/content/docs/get-started.md

 1. Renders the `count` from the script.
 2. Contains a button which will call method `incrementCount` on click.
-3. It uses `Reactive` decorator which makes the `count` variable reactive.
+3. It uses `reactive` decorator which makes the `count` variable reactive.
 It means if you will change the value of `count` - automatically it will be updated in UI.

 <br>
 Let's use this `counter` component now.
 Open `app.mahal` and add this component as children.